ALTER SYSTEM

 this parameter, then Oracle Database archives the redo log file group

-to the location specified by the initialization parameters LOG_ARCHIVE_DEST
+to the location specified by the initialization parameters LOG_ARCHIVE_DEST or LOG_ARCHIVE_DEST_n.

 STOP Clause